KQu0ta/Classification_Photo/README.md

 # Classification_Photo
-It is my personal project for classification photo personages in the Genshin Impact.
+It is my personal project for classification personages in the Genshin Impact.
 I used Tensorflow and CNN